MBODM/DotNetBinariesSize/README.md

 # DotNetBinariesSize
-Some simple testing to examine the size of stand-alone .NET binaries in 2023
+Some simple testing to examine the size of self-contained .NET binaries in 2023

 ### What it is